victor-torres/CodeRhino/README.md

 ```

 ## Trying with JavaScript console

-The basic operation of CodeRhino is:

-1. Schedule task
-2. Verify task status
-3. Get task results

 ### Check if the Applet is loaded and ready to run
 If the Applet is fully loaded and properly running the function below should return `true`.